geo-martino/musify/docs/howto.library.backup-restore.rst

    the relevant guides for loading remote libraries.

    .. note::
-      This step uses the ``SpotifyLibrary``, but any supported music streaming service can be used in generally the same way.
+      This step uses the :py:class:`.SpotifyLibrary`, but any supported music streaming service can be used in generally the same way.
 Just modify the imports and classes as required.

    .. literalinclude:: _howto/scripts/spotify.api.py